Barca88/pythonScripts/pdfPageCounter/README.md

-# TODO
+# pdfPageCounter

-This script will count the pdf's pages in one folder
+This script will count the pdf's pages in "print out" folder Print the List and then print to total pages.